 Gold’s Gym: Lots of Bang for the Buck

 If you feel like the name is familiar, you’re right.
 Gold’s Gym used to be a haven for hardcore weightlifters back in the day.
-The gym is the oldest of the four business we cover in this article.
+The gym is the oldest of the five we cover in this article.
 Despite its sinewy origins, the gym has changed its business model and now appeals to a wide variety of people.

 Gold’s Gym Membership Fees